MSIA/2020-msia423-ganguly-got/README.md

 Click on the link to be directed to the application web page.
 Enjoy playing around!

 ### To execute step by step with configurable inputs
+Docker image to be built same as above, i.e.,
+ - Upload raw data to S3

 `src/config.py` contains all the configurable details about the data ingestion pipeline.
 Please update the following items